 Candidates should be able to apply simulation methods as presented in the readings to areas such as estimating a quantity, determining an estimate's variability, and validating a model.

-Ross, S.M., Simulation (Second Edition), 1997, Academic Press, San Diego, Chapters 7 and 9.
+Ross, S.M., Simulation (Second Edition), 1997, Academic Press, San Diego, Chapters 7 and 9 (excluding 9.4).